-DBN 401: Folk Dance forms of Tamilnadu

-There are several rustic folk dance forms that are practiced all over India.
+DBN 401: Folk Dance forms of Tamilnadu There are several rustic folk dance forms that are practiced all over India.
 This course would provide an introduction to the rich folk dance traditions of Tamilnadu.
 The folk dance forms like kummi, kollatam, kavadi and karagam are practiced in the state even today.
 The purpose of this course would be to help the student the understand the various traditional folk dance forms, the occasions when they are performed, the customs and rituals associated with it.

-DBN402: An Overview of Dasarupakas, Nirupanas and Bhagavatamelas

-This course provides an overview of the ten types of drama, the 18 items in the repertoire called the Nirupanas in the Maratha period and the dance drama tradition of Bhagavatamela.
+DBN402: An Overview of Dasarupakas, Nirupanas and Bhagavatamelas This course provides an overview of the ten types of drama, the 18 items in the repertoire called the Nirupanas in the Maratha period and the dance drama tradition of Bhagavatamela.
 Understanding the traditional Indian Theatrical forms will give an added dimension to the learning of Bharatnatyam.

 School of Dance Department of Bharatanatyam

-5. Certificate in Bharatanatyam Dance
+Certificate in Bharatanatyam Dance

+Program Description:

 The main objective of the Certificate Program is to initiate students to the sublime art form, the Indian classical dance Bharatanatyam.
 This program will cover the fundamentals of dance, both in theoretical and practical ways, that create and develop awareness and appreciation for the Bharatanatyam dance form.

-Required Courses: Total of 3 courses (2 core mandatory and 1 elective).
+Duration: One Year (2 semesters per year) Required Hours: 135 Hours Required Courses: Total of 3 courses (2 core mandatory and 1 elective).
 This program does not require internship or externship.
 The educational programs offered does not lead to a profession, occupation, trade, or career field requiring license in this state.
+ADMISSION REQUIREMENTS AND CRITERIA:

-- A high school diploma or GED is required - Practical dance experience of at least 2 years, which will be determined by University Faculty screening or assessment.
+- A high school diploma or GED is required

+- Practical dance experience of at least 2 years, which will be determined by University Faculty screening or assessment.

+Core Courses:

 - 1. CBN 101: Introduction to Indian Dance Treatises in the context of Bharatanatyam (3 credit units) - 2.
-CBN 102: Practical Dance (3 credit units)
+CBN 102: Practical Dance (3 credit units) Elective Courses:

-Elective Courses:

 1. CBN 201: The evolution and various forms of Indian Classical Dance forms.
-(3 credit units)
+(3 credit units) EVALUATION:

-A student enrolled in the certificate program is evaluated using the following methods/metrics:

-- Course Exam: - Some courses will have a written exam and a practical performance demonstration at the end of each course. - Assignments: - o Students have to complete assignments in each course before taking the course exam - Quizzes: - o Students have to complete quizzes in each course before taking the course exam

-Students will be awarded a Certificate in Bharatanatyam on their successful completion of all the required courses, with an overall combined GPA of 2.0, based on the evaluation weightages across the various methods/metrics.
+A student enrolled in the certificate program is evaluated using the following methods/metrics: - Course Exam: - Some courses will have a written exam and a practical performance demonstration at the end of each course. - Assignments: - o Students have to complete assignments in each course before taking the course exam - Quizzes: - $\circ\quad$ Students have to complete quizzes in each course before taking the course exam Students will be awarded a Certificate in Bharatanatyam on their successful completion of all the required courses, with an overall combined GPA of 2.0, based on the evaluation weightages across the various methods/metrics.
+Course Descriptions: